Home » View by Theme » Holiday Drawing Ideas » Easy Valentine's Day Drawings » How to Draw 3D Love Letters: Step-by-Step Art Project for Kids

 This project focuses on simple block letters, spread out in their own boxes, so students can see how each letter is shaped by itself.
 The tutorial shows how to draw a simple block letter, then add sides and connect them to make the back edge.

-Use the Button below to Download a PDF Tutorial
+Use the button below to grab a PDF Tutorial

 3D Block LOVE Letters Coloring Page